Our Story

 P. L. Baronchi was a pioneer in introducing tea cultivation to southern Sri Lanka, then known as Ceylon.
 His youngest son, P. L. Buddhadasa, carried that legacy forward with fresh ambition, investing astutely in tea and earning a reputation for both quality and business acumen throughout the twentieth century.

-Long before ethical sourcing became a business priority, Mr. Buddhadasa pioneered the bought leaf concept, where a privately owned estate accepts green leaf from small-scale growers, financially empowering farming families who would otherwise have no market access.
+Long before ethical sourcing became a business priority, Mr. Buddhadasa pioneered the bought leaf concept, where a privately owned estate accepts green leaf from small-scale growers, financially empowering farming families who would otherwise have had no market access.

 Heritage Timeline